rev-net/rev-blog/content/post/internet-orgs.md

 infrastructure projects and other integrations we rely on.
 If they die, a part of our product dies.
 We are tied in a large web of dependent APIs.
-In addition, the extremely weak barriers to entry given the forkable nature of the software prevent extraction outside the strongest of network effects.
+In addition, the extremely weak barriers to entry given the forkable nature of the software prevent extraction outside of the strongest of network effects.

 As the legal bureaucracy of corporations repelled us, this led us to the DAO, or decentralized autonomous organization.
 There was an energetic spirit in the air